My name is Emory, but I tell Siri that she can call me big papa.

 With the Internet’s own Alan Joyce I sometimes co-host a podcast called the hellyeah! show, which is now in its third season.
 It is best described as two geeks trying to find better ways to do things, and then talk about games.
 We haven’t recorded in a little while but maybe that will change.

 I sometimes dabble in Google+, occasionally Facebook, very rarely find my way to the twitter machine because it’s a head-wound waiting to happen

-#headdesk — sometimes I’m seen using ADN, which has been a very unfortunate exercise in great expectations.
+#headdesk.
 I am interested in just about any social or messaging service and try them all at least once.
+I’m considering playing around with Mastodon now and then.
 Eventually we’ll get something as useful as

 zephyr after the billions of dollars in venture capital have failed to deliver us from terminals, right?